 While we call it "book ordering," professors may order any non-serial items with departmental "book" funds.
-That includes DVDs, electronic books, microfilm, etc. "Book" funds cannot be used to purchase an item that has an annual or recurring cost, like a journal.
+That includes DVDs, electronic books, microfilm, etc. Book funds may not be used to purchase an item that has an annual or recurring cost like a journal.
 Refer to the Journal Ordering page for instruction for ordering journals.

 Calvin students depend on the expertise of professors to maintain a collection that supports the curriculum and their research.
 Approximately 60% of the library’s book budget is "loaned" to academic departments for this purpose.
 Each academic department appoints a book order coordinator (BOC) who encourages colleagues to order responsibly and who monitors the department’s book budget throughout the year.
 Katherine Swart, Collection Development Librarian, oversees the process; faculty members may also receive (or solicit) collection development advice from their department's librarian.

 (Note that this process applies only to the college.
-Members of the seminary should contact Luge Schemper for details about book ordering for the seminary.)
+Members of the seminary should contact Gerone Lockhart for details about book ordering for the seminary.)

 To help the book ordering process go smoothly, please note:

 - All items should be sent through the department's BOC.
 The BOC will forward requests to Jessica Dickson.